zinkovskiy/rollbar-symfony-bundle/README.md

 This scrubber is enabled by default.
 List of keys to be scrubbed can be configured using the `scrub_cookie_fields` option

-You can also easily add your own scrubber: simply create a service that implements [ScrubberInterface](https://github.com/zinkovskiy/rollbar-symfony-bundle/blob/a2b80d6d6f26479466423e9efa784f1e89a6e677/src/Service/Scrubber/ScrubberInterface.php)
+You can also add your own scrubber, here are two ways to do it:
+- create a service that implements [ScrubberInterface](https://github.com/zinkovskiy/rollbar-symfony-bundle/blob/a2b80d6d6f26479466423e9efa784f1e89a6e677/src/Service/Scrubber/ScrubberInterface.php) defined by this bundle or
+- create a service that implements [ScrubberInterface](https://github.com/rollbar/rollbar-php/blob/master/src/ScrubberInterface.php) from rollbar package and add tag `rollbar.scrubber` to the service

 ## RollbarReporter <a id="rollbar-reporter"></a>
 You might occasionally need to catch an exception, handle it, and log it to Rollbar, especially to track down tricky issues.